Part 1 can be found HERE

 A frown tugged at the corners of Mommy's mouth.
 Hands on her hips.
 Bertie bolted through the open doorway, and I found myself hot on her heels.
 Blades of grass tickled my bare feet while I sprinted across the yard.
 I skid to a stop behind Bertie.

 We stood on the north end of the carpenter shop and faced the pathway leading to King Gray Village.
-Mammoth-sized pythons live in the heavy brush below.
+Mammoth-sized pythons lived in the heavy brush below.
 We played it safe and stayed at the path’s entrance.

 Our eyes scanned the sky for any sign of smoke coming from the city ten miles away.
 I should have known better than to believe Nathaniel.
 The only smoke on the horizon rose from kitchen fires that puffed above thatched rooftops where the tall palm trees nestled.